andrew/ultimate-awesome/README.md

 - [awesome-frc](https://github.com/andrewda/awesome-frc) - A curated list of packages and resources regarding the FIRST Robotics Competition.
 - [awesome-iota](https://github.com/ertugrulyilmaz/awesome-iota) - A community driven list of useful IOTA blogs, articles, videos and tools.
 - [awesome-front-posts](https://github.com/jobbole/awesome-front-posts) - 让你受益匪浅的前端技术干货系列.
+- [awesome](https://github.com/modrinth/awesome) - A collection of awesome open-source projects which use the Modrinth API.
 - [awesome-credit-modeling](https://github.com/mourarthur/awesome-credit-modeling) - A collection of awesome papers, articles and various resources on credit and credit risk modeling.
 - [awesome-actions](https://github.com/octodemo/awesome-actions) - Repository template used to showcase Actions that tie into pull request and issue events.
+- [awesome-svelte-kit](https://github.com/one-aalam/awesome-svelte-kit) - Curated resources on building sites with SvelteKit - A server-less-first answer to "the Next.js experience" by the Svelte community.
 - [awesome-open-source](https://github.com/oscafrica/awesome-open-source) - 📚 A curated list of awesome resources: articles, books, videos, tools, podcasts about open source.
 - [awesome-oss-docs](https://github.com/saintmalik/awesome-oss-docs) - 📚 A curated list of awesome open source documentation for people whole love contributing to docs (Documentarians).
 - [awesome-connectivity-info](https://github.com/stevesong/awesome-connectivity-info) - Awesome list of connectivity indexes and reports to help you better under who has access to communication infrastructure and on what terms.